WINE IN THE PINES OCT 23, 24, 2015 FRI. 5-9PM / SAT. 12noon - 7pm

 Wine in the Pines is a wine festival held on the picturesque downtown plaza in Mt.
 Vernon, TX on the fourth weekend in October.
-This event is open to any Texas winery.
-This will be the fifth year for Wine in the Pines.
-We typically have 18 wineries attending from as far south as Houston, as far north as Paris, as far east as Texarkana and as far west as Wichita Falls.
-Admission is $5 per person and tastings are $1 each.
+We are celebrating our 6th year of Wine in the Pines which welcomes any Texas winery.
+We typically have 20 wineries attending from as far south as Houston, as far north as Paris, as far east as Texarkana and as far west as Wichita Falls.
+Admission is only $5 per person and tastings are $1 each.
 Wine is available by the tasting, the glass, or the bottle.
-Visit the art, crafts and food vendors.
-Enjoy the live entertainment.
-Friday evening is especially fun as we stroll among the lights to sip, savor, shop and walk around the square.
+Visit the art, crafts and food vendors while enjoying live music.
+Friday evening is especially magical as we stroll among the lights to sip, savor, and shop around the square.

 Adam Grigsby has been a native of Mt.
 Vernon for the past 20 years, and began playing guitar about the age of 15.
 He spent a few months taking lessons from Andrew Daniel, a virtuoso of classical guitar and a professor of music at Northeast Texas Community College, and learned to play the popular tunes at that time.
 He enjoys playing a wide variety of styles on guitar from country, bluegrass, rock, metal, blues, funk, jazz, classical, folk and r&b.
 He is currently the guitarist for Jordan Kingston and the Drifters, a red dirt/Texas country band out of Mt.
 Pleasant.